kign/c4wa/etc/doc/language.md

 Memory manager is a module which utilized `__builtin_memory` to provide higher level methods like `malloc` and `free` for dynamic memory access.

-Advanced universal memory managers is very much work in progress at this point.
+A universal memory managers is very much work in progress at this point.
 However, the simplest memory manager what could be used for testing is "incremental" memory manager, which simply allocates all memory consecutively and never releases anything.
 It could be used with `-lmm_incr` command line option.
+There is also a "fixed" memory manager which allocates and releases chunks of fixed size, `-lmm_fixed`.

 ### stack variables